(Disclosure: Some of the links below may be affiliate links)

 1. Decide when you want to retire

-I believe choosing your safe withdrawal rate starts with deciding when you want to retire.
-Of course, this does not mean you will retire at precisely that time.
+Choosing your safe withdrawal rate starts with deciding when you want to retire.
+Of course, this does not mean you will retire precisely then.
 In the end, you may retire earlier or later than that goal.
 But having a goal in mind will let you plan from now to your goal.

 For instance, I would like to be financially independent at 50 years old.
 So, have to plan my journey from now to the point I am 50 years old.
 Currently, I am mostly on track to reach that goal.
 But things can change in the future.

 Now that you have your starting point, you need an endpoint.
 You need an upper estimate of how long your retirement will last.
 There are several ways to approach this problem.

 The simple way is to assume you will reach 120 years old.
 I take 120 because the oldest verified person was 122 when she died.
 If you plan to retire at 40, you will need your portfolio to live for 80 years.
 These 80 years will be your financing period.

 However, the issue with this technique is that you are extremely unlikely to reach this old age.
 For example, if you plan for 80 years of retirement and only live through half of it, you will have spent too many years working to fund your retirement plan.
 So, being too conservative will make it harder to reach your goal.

 So, a better technique is to rely on statistics.
 Each developed country publishes life expectancy statistics.
 For instance, as of 2019, the life expectancy at birth for a man is 81.9 years old.
 So, should I expect to live until I am 82 years?
 Not really.
 There are three important concerns.

 First, life expectancy at birth is not the most relevant statistic.
 What is more relevant is the life expectancy at your age.
 For instance, the life expectancy at age 30 in Switzerland is 52.6 years, totaling 82.6 years.
 And at age 50, it is 33.3, for a total of 83.3 years.
 So, it is more important to take the estimate based on your age.